-What is pastry cream or creme patissiere?
+What is pastry cream or crème pâtissière?

 How do you use pastry cream?

-It's used as filling for those shiny fruit tarts you see in pastry cases, and for choux puffs, éclairs and Napoleons.
+It's used as the perfect filling for those shiny French fruit tarts you see in pastry cases, and for choux pastries such as creme puffs, éclairs, and many other French pastries.
 More familiarly, you may have had it in Boston cream pie.
-It can also be used in fillings for cakes.
-It's actually perfect for layering between a stack of French crepes to create an elegant crepe cake.
-As you can tell, it’s very versatile and the flavor possibilities are endless.

 What is pastry cream made of?

 A good basic pastry cream is just that- basic.
-There’s no butter, no cream or half and half in the recipe.
-Just eggs, milk, sugar, and corn starch for thickening.
+There's no butter, no cream or half and half in the recipe.
+Just these basic ingredients: eggs, milk, sugar, and corn starch for thickening.

 The tricky part is cooking it.

-If you do it right, your mixture will be smooth and creamy and you will not need to strain it.
-You need to have some basic tools like a good whisk, a towel and a strong arm.
-You will be constantly stirring so your eggs don’t turn into a lumpy scramble!
+If you do it right, your mixture will be smooth and creamy custard.
+You need to have a good whisk, a towel and a strong arm.
+You will be constantly stirring so your eggs don't turn into a lumpy scramble!

 The first time I made pastry cream, I was a bit flustered and it did turn into a scrambled mess.
 However, once you've done it a few times and remember to follow some rules, it takes no time at all and feels very easy.